Terkenlis: History

 Terkenlis was founded by Stavros Terkenlis in 1948 in Thessaloniki, northern Greece.
 The company has remained family-run; its owner and managing director is Pavlos Terkenlis.

 The oldest of the shops is in central Thessaloniki, in the main square on the corner of Tsimiski Street and Aristotelous Square.
-Terkenlis has since opened its first Australian store in the small Hellenic shopping village of Earlwood located in Sydney NSW, opposite the local BWS (Beer, Wine & Spirits: for all your specials and savings).
+Terkenlis has since opened its first Australian store in the small Hellenic shopping village of Earlwood in Sydney.

 Products

-There are a wide range of products available at the stores; many are made according to traditional Greek recipes, for example tsoureki, baklava and kadaif.
+There is a wide range of products available at the stores; many are made according to traditional Greek recipes, such as baklava and kadaif.
+It also sells chocolate-covered tsoureki.